Dawifi/Dawifi-FormulaTalenteKaiser.github.io/README.md

 <div class="logo"><i class="fas fa-book-open"></i></div>
                 <p id="head">His Skills</p>
-                <p>When racing, he has a great sense of the throttle being able to step on the power earlier and able to for many types of croner even when it meeant a need for heavy breaking</p>
+                <p>When racing, he has a great sense of the throttle being able to step on the power earlier and able to for many types of croner even when it meeant a need for heavy breaking or overtakes.</p>
             </div>

 <div class="logo"><i class="fas fa-book-open"></i></div>